 We believe a focus on inmate reentry provides great benefits for our communities - more people living healthy and productive lives and contributing to strong families and local economies.
-We have committed to evolving our model with an increased focus on reentry services, and we are working hard to equip the men and women in our care with the services, support, and resources they need to be successful upon reentry.
+We have committed to evolving our model with an increased focus on reentry services, and we are working to equip the men and women in our care with the services, support, and resources they need to be successful upon reentry.

-While we remain focused on our commitment, due to COVID-19 and the measures we have implemented to protect the health and safety of our staff and the people in our care, we continued to experience a reduction in the number of individuals who benefited from our reentry and educational programs in 2021 when compared to years prior to 2020.
-Our efforts to mitigate the spread of COVID-19 have included restricting the movement and interactions of individuals in and around our facilities, which has significantly disrupted our reentry programs.
-We have worked with our government partners to continue to provide programs in a safe manner, including offering programs where possible through self-study materials, and we expanded the use of tablet technology.
+Due to COVID-19 and the measures we implemented to protect the health and safety of our staff and the people in our care, we experienced a reduction in the number of individuals who benefited from our reentry and educational programs in 2020 and 2021 when compared to prior years.
+Our efforts to mitigate the spread of COVID-19 included restricting the movement and interactions of individuals in and around our facilities, which significantly disrupted our reentry programs.
+We worked with our government partners to continue to provide programs in a safe manner, including offering programs where possible through self-study materials, and we expanded the use of tablet technology.
 We also reduced class sizes to help ensure social distancing and offered special high school equivalency (either GED or HiSet) testing schedules.
-We intend to work with our government partners and to follow national health standards in reinstating these reentry programs to their full capacity as circumstances permit.
+As a result of reductions in the restrictions imposed in connection with COVID-19 during 2022, we have been able to resume more normal activities in size and scope surrounding our reentry programming.

 We provide a wide range of evidence-based reentry programs and activities in our facilities.
 At most of the facilities we manage, offenders have the opportunity to enhance their basic education from literacy through earning a high school equivalency certificate endorsed by their respective state.
 In some cases, we also provide opportunities for postsecondary educational achievements and chances to participate in college degree programs.
-A number of our facilities that care for non-U.S. citizens offer adult education curricula recognized by several nations to which these offenders may return, including a curriculum offered in conjunction with the Mexican government.
+A number of our facilities that care for non-U.S. citizens offer adult education curricula recognized by several nations to which these offenders may return.
 We also provide an Adult Education in Spanish program for offenders with that specific language need.